altomator/Image_Retrieval/README.md

 Specs are:
 1. Identify and extract iconography wherever it may be found, in the still images collection but also in printed materials (newspapers, magazines, books).
-2. Transform, harmonize and enrich the image descriptive metadata (in particular with deep learning classification tools: IBM Watson for visual recognition, Google TensorFlow Inception-V3 for image types classification).
+2. Transform, harmonize and enrich the image descriptive metadata (in particular with deep learning classification tools: IBM Watson, Google Cloud Vision, yolo for visual recognition, TensorFlow Inception-V3 for image types classification).
 3. Load all the medatada into a web app dedicated to hybrid image retrieval.

 A proof of concept, [GallicaPix](http://demo14-18.bnf.fr:8984/rest?run=findIllustrations-form.xq) has been implemented on the World War 1 theme.
 All the heritage materials (photos, drawings, engravings, maps, posters, etc.) have been mainly harvested from the BnF (Bibliotheque national de France) digital collections [Gallica](gallica.bnf.fr).
 The [Welcome Collection](https://wellcomecollection.org/) has been leveraged too, through the Europeana aggregator.
 This PoC is referenced on [Gallica Studio](http://gallicastudio.bnf.fr/), the Gallica online participative platform dedicated to the creative uses that can be made from Gallica.